 Using the BTC’s 2021 price growth as a metric, Blockdata could see Bitcoin reaching Mastercard’s transaction volume in about five years.

-“Taking the current growth rate in 2021 as a metric, it could happen as soon as 2026.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“Taking the current growth rate in 2021 as a metric, it could happen as soon as 2026.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action